AviatrixSystems/Docs/HowTos/ingress_protection_firenet_paloaltogcp.rst

 Design Considerations
 =====================

-This document describes NLB based ingress in GCP.
+This document describes NLB-based ingress in GCP.
 However, there are options available for other traffic types.
 For HTTP/HTTPS load balancing, HTTP(S) load balancer with Network Endpoint groups could be another option although that doesn’t preserve the source IP address until the firewall is reached.
 For a limited list of supported ports you can also use a TCP proxy-based load balancer with Network Endpoint Groups.

-Today in GCP you cannot put a HTTP(S) or other form of load balancer into a spoke VPC, as load balancers are not tied to a subnet and would deliver traffic directly to backend services instead of Spoke Gateways.
+Today in GCP you cannot place a HTTP(S) or other form of load balancer into a spoke VPC, as load balancers are not tied to a subnet and would deliver traffic directly to backend services instead of Spoke Gateways.
 A third party appliance such as F5 could be used to do this in a spoke network if needed.

 Deployment Steps
 ====================